Launch App

 Borrowing and lending platforms face the risk of bad debt leading to insolvency, a common issue with centralized institutions like BlockFi and Celsius in the crypto industry.
 In contrast, smart contract-enabled platforms like Aave and Templar mitigate this through overcollateralization and automated liquidations.
 Each Templar market has a minimum collateral ratio (MCR).
 When a loan is below the MCR, liquidators can liquidate the position by supplying stablecoins matching the user’s original principal, interest, and fees.
 In return, liquidators purchase the collateral at a discount, creating free-market-driven incentives to prevent bad debt in the protocol.

 To maintain overcollateralization, Templar requires real-time collateral valuation.
-We leverage the industry-leading Pyth oracle, which averages BTC prices across major centralized exchanges and uses a smoothed moving average to ensure accuracy and prevent oracle manipulation.
+We leverage the industry-leading Pyth and redstone oracles, which utilize a weighted median of prices across major centralized exchanges and uses a smoothed moving average to ensure accuracy and prevent oracle manipulation.
 Additionally, each lending market is isolated; if bad debt or market contagion occurs, it remains confined to that market.
 By contrast, a pool-based model lets contagion spread across markets, assets, and users.

-Templar uses formal verification audit(by Certora), open-source audits, no admin keys, fuzzing, peer reviews, and TEE-based MPC nodes.
-The third audit is finishing, and formal audit by Certora is ongoing.
+Templar uses formal verification audit(by Certora), open-source contracts, contract immutability or timelocked multisigs, fuzzing, peer reviews, alerting & monitoring, risk dashboards, and TEE-based MPC nodes.

 Templar Points and Incentives FAQ

-Templar Points are our way of tracking and acknowledging Templar’s earliest supporters before we launch a token to incentivize borrowers and lenders.
-They accumulate for individual addresses, with rewards distributed later.
+Templar Points are not yet live, but they will be our way of tracking and acknowledging Templar’s earliest supporters before we launch a token.
 The number of points awarded decreases over time, ensuring early users who take the greatest risks and bootstrap protocol liquidity are compensated most.

-Templar incentivizes borrowing and lending with USD-based rewards to boost protocol liquidity in the early days.
-These include lower borrowing rates and higher lending yields.
+Templar incentivizes borrowing and lending with both merkl based cash incentives and with our forthcoming points program.
+The cash incentives lower borrowing rates and higher lending yields.

 Privacy FAQ